 - 1. Siphon the fuel from the fuel tank into an approved fuel container, or run the engine until it stops. - 2.
 Move the machine to a level surface. - 3.
-Place an oil drain pan under the oil drain plug, remove the oil drain plug, and tip the machine backward and drain the used oil in the oil drain pan Figure 28).
+Place an oil drain pan under the oil drain plug, remove the oil drain plug, and tip the machine backward and drain the used oil in the oil drain pan Figure 29).

 - 4. After draining the used oil, return the machine to the operating position. - 5.
 Install the oil drain plug and tighten it securely. - 6.
-Clean around the oil fill cap (Figure 29).
+Clean around the oil fill cap (Figure 30).

 - 1. Oil fill cap - 7.
-Unscrew the oil fill cap and remove it (Figure 29). - 8.
-With the machine in the operating position, carefully pour oil into the oil fill hole to the point of overflow (Figure 31).
+Unscrew the oil fill cap and remove it (Figure 30). - 8.
+With the machine in the operating position, carefully pour oil into the oil fill hole.
+Wait 3 minutes for the oil to settle and add enough to bring it to the point of overflow.
+There should be very little, if any, oil left in the bottle.
+(Figure 32).